“Make sure it is hard and that it lasts a long time!”

 Titanium

-With a tensile strength similar to alloy steel, almost half the density of steel (56%) and platinum level of corrosion resistance, it is the “Cadillac” of all bolts.
+With a tensile strength similar to alloy steel, almost half the density of steel (56%) and a platinum level of corrosion resistance, it is the “Cadillac” of all bolts.
 It is estimated that they can last up to 200 years (see www.titanclimbing.com)

 Fun fact: titanium is the 9th most abundant element on earth and melts at 3,135F (400F more than steel).
 Titan Climbing manufactured the first certified titanium glue in bolt.
 It’s a “P” shape made from one continuous rod so there is no structural weld point to break.
 It requires a 14mm, or ⅝ inch hole and has an MBS of 35kn.